 - Rs 35000-40000 (+perks+accommodation) for Auditors, Divisional Accountants

-For an MBA graduate from top 30 b-schools in India, the earning opportunities are far higher if you have the right attitude and mindset to work and learn on the job.
+For an MBA graduate from the top 30 b-schools in India, the earning opportunities are far higher if you have the right attitude and mindset to work and learn on the job.
 Your work experience in a Corporate or a Start-up company can earn you lacs and crores of rupees in the future and it all boils down to you – whether you are ready to take risks and grow.

-Prestigious services, 5 days a week work, no stress, lot of holidays and free time, job security, chances of reaching up-to Additional Commissioner/Commissioner if one joins at the age of 23-24.
+Prestigious services, 5 days a week work, no stress, lot of holidays and free time, job security, chances of reaching up to Additional Commissioner/Commissioner if one joins at the age of 23-24.

-Govt hierarchy is usually like this :
+Govt hierarchy is usually like this:

 Many of you must be having a passion for making a career in the ruthless corporate world.
-But just appearing for B school entrance examinations without any worthwhile work experience makes it difficult to convert a B school in top 15 (or say top 30).
-When the syllabus is almost same, same pattern, no interview, you just have to appear for this exam, continue with your B school preparation, join the central govt service.
+But just appearing for B school entrance examinations without any worthwhile work experience makes it difficult to convert a B school to the top 15 (or say top 30).
+When the syllabus is almost the same, same pattern, and no interview, you just have to appear for this exam, continue with your B school preparation, and join the central govt service.
 So that you will get an awesome work experience + stability + Rs 52000+ in hand.
 And also, a central govt work experience adds considerable weight to your Resume while appearing for B school interviews.

 Also, govt machines are on an overhaul spree.
 Gone are the days when a typical govt office used to be a den of corruption, with unscrupulous lazy people loitering around spitting betel leaves here and there.
-Job security + awesome starting salary + perks + govt accommodation + prestige + power has been attracting the youth towards govt sector since last 3-4 years.
+Job security + awesome starting salary + perks + govt accommodation + prestige + power has been attracting the youth towards govt sector for the last 3-4 years.

-All the very Best for your future!
+All the very best for your future!